 To start working, the Internal Revenue Service (IRS) will require your employer to use your Social Security number to report your wages once you receive your card.
 While you wait, your employer should request a letter from the Social Security Administration that states you requested a number, and the employee is authorized to work in the United States.

 If you don’t have the authorization to work in the United States, you can apply for an employment visa.
-There are various types of visas you can apply for depending on your level of education, work experience, and skills.
+There are various types of visas you can apply for depending on you:

 We know that applying for a work visa in the United States can be complicated.
 For such reasons, our team a Akula & Associates P.C. can help you find the right work visa for you.